bigeasy/strata/diary.md

 Then we descend again, this time for locking.
-We assert that the partition is still valid, oh, but it is always valid, for even if we've since emptied that page, we can always keep the paritition, so no timeout.
+We assert that the partition is still valid, oh, but it is always valid, for even if we've since emptied that page, we can always keep the partition, so no timeout.
 With everything locked exclusive, or on the way down locking exclusive, we put our copies in place, then we get to the root and copy the current page to a dirty file, rename it, and then put out stubs, plural, in place.
 Stubs contain position arrays, but the